Expanding and Returning Pandemic

 As the pandemic spreads, people are starting to spread COVID-19 to billions of people in less technologically developed areas, who live in crowded slums, or small rural houses.
 Many can afford to buy only a little soap, must use leaking sewers or simple latrines, or defecate outside, and have access to only basic health information and care.
 These living conditions and actions could compel them to transmit these viruses to hundreds of millions, killing millions (Bisen and Raghuvanshi; Burki; Caruso, Freeman; Chotiner; Davis; Doherty; El-Sadr, Justman; Garrett; Hargreaves et al.; Hopman et al.; The Lancet “Redefining vulnerability”; The Lancet “COVID-19 in Latin America”; Malley, Malley; Quick; Shah; Wolfe).

-People in less developed communities had been improving their health, prosperity, education, and gender relations for decades, but his pandemic is impelling them to reduce treatment and prevention for other diseases, earn less money, study less, and push women and girls into menial work (The Lancet Public Health “Will the COVID-19 pandemic threaten the SDGs”).
+People in less developed communities had been improving their health, prosperity, education, and gender relations for decades.
+But his pandemic is impelling them to reduce treatment and prevention for other diseases, earn less money, study less, and push women and girls into menial work, resulting in deterioration of the Sustainable Development Goals indicators (Bill and Melinda Gates Foundation; Branswell; The Lancet Public Health “Will the COVID-19 pandemic threaten the SDGs”).
 This deterioration could make them less able to protect themselves from COVID-19, in downward vicious circles.

-Even if widespread testing, immunization, or curative treatments are not available, people’s use of social distancing and low-technology methods are reducing infections.
+Before widespread testing, immunization, or curative treatments are widely available, people’s use of social distancing and low-technology methods prevention are reducing infections.
 Comparing the responses of different countries, those that emphasized scientifically-guided non-pharmaceutical interventions tended to control COVID-19 better (Nkengasong et al.).
-After the pandemic subsides in more developed communities, then people will relax their restrictions and re-start work.
+After immunization causes the pandemic to subside in more developed communities, then people will relax their restrictions and re-start work.
 It will continue to circulate and sicken people for years (Scudellari; Zhang S).
 The virus could return from the still infected people in more developed communities (Cyranowski).
 The virus could also return from less-developed communities and nations, and transmit to millions of not-yet-exposed people in more developed communities (Lee E, Wada, et al.).
-So, all nations and communities will need to help each other stop this pandemic.

 People will isolate most of the severe infected COVID-19 patients, or they will die before they infect many people.
 So, the SARS-CoV-2 infecting them will not transmit to others.
 This will eliminate those viruses from natural selection.
 Consequently, years in the future, SARS-CoV-2 will probably mutate into forms causing almost entirely asymptomatic to moderate infections, like the many other coronaviruses and influenza viruses that infect millions each year (Racaniello).

 The development and use of vaccines will stop transmission in countries in which almost all of the people are immunized.
 But it will take years to produce enough vaccines to immunize almost all of the world’s people.
 Until then, COVID-19 will continue spreading (The Lancet Microbe “COVID-19 vaccines: the pandemic will not end overnight”).
-Even in communities in which most are immunized, COVID-19 will cause sporadic outbreaks.
+People will continue to benefit from using masks, eye glasses, hand washing, ventilation, etc. (Spinelli et al.).
+Even in communities in which most are immunized, mutating COVID-19 could cause sporadic outbreaks.
+So, all nations and communities will need to help each other stop this pandemic.

 This research did not receive any grant from funding agencies.